This post may contain affiliate links. For more information, read my disclosure policy.

 These cookies start with my favorite shortbread cookie dough.
 It’s a soft buttery dough that’s perfect for making cookie cups with.
 You simply press the dough into the bottom and up the sides of a mini muffin pan, creating a crust.
 Then you fill it with a homemade blueberry pie filling.

 If you remember from other blueberry recipes I’ve made, my family prefers the “mini” blueberries in our baked goods.
 The technical term for these small blueberries is “wild”.
-Whenever I make baked oatmeal, cinnamon rolls, or baked pancakes, I always use these wild blueberries, which is why I’m excited to be working with Wyman’s of Maine for this post.
+Whenever I make baked oatmeal, cinnamon rolls, or baked pancakes, I always use these wild blueberries.

 These wild blueberries are perfect for making Blueberry Pie Cookies because they fit into the shortbread crust perfectly.
 The berries are tossed with cornstarch, sugar, and lemon before they’re added to the crusts.
 They bake up in the oven just like pie, and once they’re cooled I drizzled them with white chocolate for garnish.

-Not only are they better than regular blueberry pie, but they’re pretty, bite sized, and perfect for holiday platters, parties, and gift giving.
-Also, they’re free, no coupon code or credit card required! 🙂
+Not only are these blueberry pie cookies better than regular blueberry pie, but they’re pretty, bite sized, and perfect for holiday platters, parties, and gift giving.

 Blueberry Pie Cookies

 - ½ cup (113g) unsalted butter , softened

 - ¼ teaspoon salt

 - 1 tablespoon (8g) cornstarch

 - Preheat oven to 350°F. Spray mini muffin pans with floured nonstick cooking spray.